 - Identify the goals and purposes of asset protection recognizing the objections some people have about shielding assets from creditors by: a.
 Citing reasons for asset protection and situations that can unexpectedly put assets and financial security at stake; b.
 Specifying sources of lawsuits and the author's concept of exploding and imploding liability; and c.
 Determining asset protection using the primary concepts of insurance, asset placement, and statutory protections.

 - Recognize the importance of creditor types associated with asset protection and fraudulent transfers.

-- Specify fraudulent transfer laws noting badges of fraud, define statutes of limitation, criminal penalties, and permissible asset transfers.
+- Specify fraudulent transfer laws listing badges of fraud, define statutes of limitation, criminal penalties, and permissible asset transfers.

-- Recognize the degree and necessity of asset protection using net worth and asset values under a balance sheet.
+- Recognize the degree and necessity of asset protection using net worth and asset values on a balance sheet.

-- Identify basic estate planning elements noting the importance of well-drafted legal documents and specify the key team participants including their roles in estate planning process.
+- Identify basic estate planning elements recognizing the importance of well-drafted legal documents and specify the key team participants including their roles in the estate planning process.

-- Determine the major steps in the probate process, identify ways to make transfers outside the probate system including the use of a trust, specify estate tax techniques that save death taxes while retaining maximum control, and select categories estate-planning facts.
+- Determine the major steps in the probate process, identify ways to make transfers outside the probate system including the use of a trust, specify estate tax techniques that save death taxes while retaining maximum control, and identify estate-planning facts.